morse-simulator/morse/doc/morse/dev/services.rst

-Before actually registering the service, a mapping between the component and one or several middlewares that will manage incoming requests must be defined (for instance, we may want the ``goto`` service of the ``WaypointActuatorClass`` to be managed by the YARP middleware for the component ``MainRobot``).
+Before actually registering the service, a mapping between the component and one or several middlewares that will manage incoming requests must be defined (for instance, we may want the ``goto`` service of the :py:class:`morse.actuators.waypoint.WaypointActuatorClass` to be managed by the YARP middleware for the component ``MainRobot``).

 These mapping are defined in the ``component_config.py`` script (that is simulation-dependent).

-At start up, ``morse.blender.main.py``...
+At start up, :py:func:`morse.blender.main.init`...

 1. reads the configuration,
 2. instanciates classes associated to each component,
-3. registers the mappings (with ``MorseService.register_request_manager_mapping``),
+3. registers the mappings (with :py:meth:`morse.core.services.MorseServices.register_request_manager_mapping`),
+4. call :py:meth:`morse.core.object.MorseObjectClass.register_services`
-4. call ``register_services`` on each component instance.
+   on each component instance.

+:py:meth:`morse.core.MorseObjectClass.register_services` iterates over
-``MorseObjectClass.register_services`` iterates over every methods marked as MORSE service within the class, and call :py:func:`morse.core.services.do_service_registration`.
+every methods marked as MORSE service within the class, and call :py:func:`morse.core.services.do_service_registration`.

-This method finds the middleware(s) in charge of managing services for this component, and call :py:meth:`ResquestManager.register_service`.
+This method finds the middleware(s) in charge of managing services for this component, and call :py:meth:`morse.core.request_manager.RequestManager.register_service`.

 It is up to each middleware to manage registration of new services.
 They may have for instance to expose the new service into a shared directory (*yellow pages*), etc.

 Upon incoming request...
 ++++++++++++++++++++++++

-When a new request comes in, the middleware-specific part receives it, deserializes it and hands it over to :py:meth:`RequestManager._on_incoming_request`.
+When a new request comes in, the middleware-specific part receives it, deserializes it and hands it over to :py:meth:`morse.core.request_manager.RequestManager.on_incoming_request`.
 This method dispatches the request to the correct component, and execute it (for synchronous services) or start the execution and return an internal request ID (for asynchronous services).

 This internal request ID can be used by the middleware to track the status of a request.

+On completion, the
+:py:meth:`morse.core.request_manager.RequestManager.on_service_completion`
-On completion, the :py:meth:`RequestManager._on_completion` callback is invoked, and the final result can be sent back to the client.
+callback is invoked, and the final result can be sent back to the client.

 Asynchronous services
 +++++++++++++++++++++